davidjcox/django-deepzoom/README.rst

 be imported after the model definitions have been parsed.
 This means the signals.py import statement must either be added to the end of the models.py file or in the app __init__.py file.
 The former avoids breaking test coverage, so may be preferable.
+Django 1.7+ does not require importing signals.py because that is handled by the `AppConfig.ready()` method.
 Import the signals.py file, like this::

     (in models.py)